tus/tus-resumable-upload-protocol/protocol.md

 unknown length at the beginning of the upload.

 If the [Creation](#creation) extension is used to initiate a new upload the `Upload-Stream` header MUST be set to 1.
+The `Upload-Length` header MUST NOT be set in during POST.
 Once the total size of the entire upload is known `Upload-Length` MUST be set in the next `PATCH` request.
+The `Upload-Length` once set MUST NOT be changed.

 In order to indicate that this extension is supported by the Server it MUST include the `stream` element in the `Tus-Extension` header.